gravitational/careers/challenges/security-automation/challenge.md

 # Tools

-This task should be implemented using GitHub Actions or Temporal/Docker, Terraform, and shell scripts or Go/Python.
+This task should be implemented using GitHub Actions or Temporal/Docker, Terraform, and shell scripts or Go.

 # Timing